ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

 .. note:

-   If you're not familiar with terms like playbooks and plays, you should review the `basic playbook documentation <http://www.ansibleworks.com/docs/playbooks.html>`_.
+   If you're not familiar with terms like playbooks and plays, you should review :doc:`playbooks`.

 In this playbook we have 5 plays.
 The first one targets ``all`` hosts and applies the ``common`` role to all of the hosts.
 This is for site-wide things like Yum repository configuration, firewall configuration, and anything else that needs to apply to all of the servers.